zanderman/Sublime-Collection/README.md

 zanderman

-"Remember, when writing code that Jesus saves.
-So why shouldn't you?" - anonymous
+"Remember that when writing code, Jesus saves.
+So why shouldn't you?" - Anonymous